vbabatchev/smallsh/README.md

 ## Background Processes
 - Background processes can be started by appending `&` to the end of a command
 - The shell will print the PID of a background process when it starts
+- The shell will not wait for background processes to finish
+- The shell will print a message when a background process terminates

 ## Signal Handling
 - The shell ignores `SIGINT` signals